11 things first-time arts boarding school students should know

 Cait Belland, a four-year senior, agrees: “Seek out your teachers because they are there for you and want to help you reach your goals.”

 8. Ask for help if you need it.
 “The most successful students are the ones who can get help when they need it,” Kern said.
 “The best part about our faculty and staff is that they really want to help students—but they need to know when a student needs help.”

 Attending office hours or tutorials is a great place to start.
 “Your teachers, artistic and academic, are eager to talk with you about your ideas and provide help when you are uncertain or stuck,” Newport said.
 “Each academic teacher will have their own style for conducting discussion, but all of them will welcome your questions.”

 9. Go to performances, even those outside your major.
-“You are going to one of the top arts high schools in the United States, if not the world,” said Belland.
+“You are going to one of the top arts high schools in the United States, if not the world,” Belland said.
 “Take advantage of all the performances and art exhibitions taking place at your school.
 It’s a great way to support your friends and be inspired.
 Now is the time to fulfill your artistic mind and inspire your artistic soul.”

-Instructor of Oboe Dane Philipsen agrees.
+Chair of Woodwinds and Instructor of Oboe Dane Philipsen agrees.
 “Listen—to your studio teacher, to all of your teachers, to your peers, and to yourself,” he said.
 “But at the same time, don't compare yourself to anyone else.
 You probably will, but practice and get better at avoiding those comparisons.
 It's enough just to be you.”